-With all of the regulations and restrictions surrounding group health insurance plans, it can be frustrating for small and midsize business owners (SMBs) to find a plan that works for their employees—especially if the plan has minimum contribution requirements.
+The regulations and restrictions surrounding traditional group health insurance plans can make it frustrating for small and midsize business owners (SMBs) to find a plan that works for their employees—especially if the plan has minimum contribution requirements.

-The majority of health insurers place a minimum contribution requirement on group health insurance policies to protect the insurance company from increased risk.
+Most health insurance companies place a minimum contribution requirement on traditional group health insurance policies to protect the insurer from increased risk.

-If an employer covers a significant portion of a health insurance premium, employees are more likely to enroll in the coverage, allowing for a more diverse risk pool.
+If an employer covers a significant portion of a premium, employees are likelier to enroll in health insurance coverage, allowing for a more diverse risk pool.

 In addition, this requirement prevents “adverse selection,” which occurs when only those with chronic conditions and illnesses sign up for coverage.
 Having an even ratio of healthy to sick people creates a more stable risk environment for health insurance companies.

-What are the minimum contribution requirements for group health insurance plans?
+What are the minimum contribution requirements for group health plans?

-Most health insurers require that employers cover at least 50% of their employees’ monthly premiums, but many employers are paying much more than that.
+Most insurance companies require that employers cover at least 50% of their employees’ monthly premiums, but many employers pay much more than that.

-According to data from the Kaiser Family Foundation, covered workers contribute an average of 17% of the premium for single coverage and 28% of the premium for family coverage.
+According to the Kaiser Family Foundation, covered workers contribute1 an average of 17% of the premium for single coverage and 28% of the premium for family coverage.
 That leaves the remaining 83% of single coverage and 72% of family coverage for the employer to pay.

-You may have heard of the Small Business Health Care Tax Credit that helps small business owners get a discount on their employees’ health insurance premiums.
-However, even that comes with a 50% minimum contribution requirement in order to qualify.
+The Small Business Health Care Tax Credit2 helps small business owners get a discount on their employees’ annual premiums.
+However, even that comes with a 50% minimum contribution requirement to qualify.

 An HRA isn’t a health insurance plan.
-With an HRA, you choose a monthly allowance of tax-free money to offer your employees for them to spend on individual health insurance premiums and over 200 qualifying medical expenses.
-Unlike health savings accounts (HSAs), any unused allowance at the end of the year goes back to you.
+With an HRA, you choose a monthly allowance of tax-free money to offer your employees to spend on individual health insurance premiums and more than 200 qualifying medical expenses.
+Unlike health savings accounts (HSAs), any unused allowance at the end of the year stays with you.